 Never thought I could have so much fun in the rain!
 The wet makes you slow down and really focus on your line, speed control, proper braking/shifting, etc. Also, your instructors added to the learning experience and made by first time behind my new “wheels” much more enjoyable. – Porsche Enthusiast

 Your program was the perfect balance of in-class instruction, car control exercises, and in-car instruction.
-Additionally we appreciate ProFormance’s emphasis on safety and professionalism. -One Day Participant
+Additionally, we appreciate ProFormance’s emphasis on safety and professionalism. – One-Day High Performance Driving Experience Participant

 I finally did it.
-I took a one-day class at the Proformance Driving School.
+I took a One-Day High Performance Driving Experience at ProFormance Racing School.
 Now I wonder what took me so long.
 To be honest, there were a couple of reasons that I didn’t just jump right in and do it.
-I was a bit intimidated to be out on a racetrack going as fast as I dared which may not be as fast as everyone else dared.
+I was a bit intimidated to be out on a racetrack going as fast as I dared (which may not be as fast as everyone else dared).
 I was also worried about taking my 26-year-old 308 out and giving it a serious workout.
 It turns out those worries were completely unfounded.

-The one day performance driving class is designed to give a driver a taste of driving on the track.
+The One-Day High Performance Driving Experience is designed to give a driver a taste of driving on the track.
 In doing this, they give you lessons that make you a better day to day driver.
 There is a mix of classroom sessions and on the track driving exercises.
 The time is well balanced so you don’t get worn out from class or driving.
 The morning is mainly classroom and specific exercises on the track.
 The class gives an overview of what you are trying to achieve in the track exercises.

 The exercises are various scenarios based on understanding the dynamics of a car in motion.
 There was a slalom course, a braking exercise, and a collision avoidance maneuver.
 The slalom and collision avoidance maneuver both had points where you had to make a sudden decision.
 An instructor would indicate that you had to skip a cone in the slalom by raising a flag.
 In the collision avoidance scenario, one of the instructors would point which way you had to turn to avoid a line of cones.
 In my mind, they always signaled at the last possible moment.
 The valuable lesson I learned is that my reaction to sudden situations is pretty lousy.
 I jerk the wheel, lift off the throttle and pretty much do everything wrong.
 I tried to smooth this out during my numerous runs, but Michael Schumacher I am not.

-We then spent all afternoon alternating groups 1 and 2 lapping and observing.
+We then spent all afternoon alternating between Group 1 and Group 2.
+While one was lapping the other was observing.
 An instructor was with you in the car the whole time.
 My instructor was fantastic, always giving me enough information but never overloading me.
 Then, he would add on knowledge as I started to get the hang of particular sections.
 It is really great having someone who knows what they are talking about, critiquing your driving.

 I have to say that the day ended too soon.
 My skills were definitely improved.
 I also was impressed with how well the 308 behaved on the track.
 It ran and handled great.
 I never really pushed it to the point that I scared myself, but even when I went up a notch; the car had plenty more notches to go.
 It’s not the fastest thing on earth, but it seems to know exactly how to behave through a turn.
 For me, that was the fun part.
 Also, the car held up to the rigors of the track quite well.
 The tires looked a bit used and there was a good pile of brake dust everywhere, but other than that, all the vital signs were right on.